Downers Grove Writers Workshop

 • During Meetings:

-• Writers read their work aloud, followed by group critique.
+• Writers read their work (uninterrupted) aloud, followed by group critique.

 • Critiques should be constructive and balanced (use the "critique sandwich" approach).

-• Do not perform your reading—avoid dramatic inflection that alters interpretation.
+• Do not perform your reading and avoid dramatic inflection that alters interpretation.

-• Presenters should listen silently and avoid defending their work that should not require explanation other than that provided in the header.
+• Presenters should listen silently and avoid defending their work.
+It should not require explanation other than that which is provided in the header.

 Community & Sharing